Why doesn’t Haverhill Public Library “filter” its computers?

 - Determining just who is an adult (17 and over by Children’s Internet Protection Act definition) and legally entitled to have the filter turned off, and who is not, raises issues of our patron’s privacy.

 What does the library do to protect the safety of children?

 - Library staff enforces the library’s Internet policy which is designed to protect the rights of all library users, while denying the use of computers to those who use these resources illegally, or who use them in a way that is offensive to other library users.

 - The library has policies in place to help children and parents use the library in a safe way.
 The library does not allow adults to use the Children’s Room computers unless they are with their child.
 The library requires that all children under the age of ten be accompanied by someone over the age of 14 while in the library.
-In addition, all library staff, including a behavioral specialist, pay close attention to activity in the building, and intervene, when necessary, to maintain a safe environment.
+In addition, all library staff pay close attention to activity in the building, and intervene, when necessary, to maintain a safe environment.